Myofascial Meridians: Open the Ventral Plane

 The Ventral Plane

 The ventral plane of the body is similar to what Thomas Myers refers to as the “superficial front line.”
 When standing, the body’s front line functions as a continuous sheath of tissue.
 Overall, the front plane helps to balance the back (dorsal) line in the body.
-It’s also responsible for ‘lifting up’ of specific bony structures, such as the pubic bone and the rib cage.
+It’s also responsible for the ‘lifting’ of specific bony structures, such as the pubic bone and the rib cage.
 The ventral plane also helps protect the torso’s organs that would otherwise be exposed and vulnerable.

 The ventral sheath starts at the top of the feet and travels up the front of the legs (tibialis anterior and quadriceps) to the pubic bone.
 It then travels up the front of the torso (rectus abdominus) to the sides of the neck (sternocleidomastoid).